094459/newsletter-oss-projects/README.md

 **gen-ai-on-eks**

 [gen-ai-on-eks](https://aws-oss.beachgeek.co.uk/3d2) this repository aims to showcase how to finetune a FM model in Amazon EKS cluster using, JupyterHub to provision notebooks and craft both serving and training scripts, RayOperator to manage Ray Clusters and Karpenter to manage Node Scaling. (#177)

+**golang-url-shortener**

+[golang-url-shortener](https://aws-oss.beachgeek.co.uk/3j3) is a project that you can build from Furkan Gulsen that deploys a URL shortener service, built with Go and Hexagonal Architecture, leverages a serverless approach for efficient scalability and performance.
+It uses a variety of AWS services to provide a robust, maintainable, and highly available URL shortening service.
+Are URL Shortners the new todo app?
+Not sure but I really like the quality of the documentation of this project, and like I did last year with implementing a serverless web analytics solution, I am going to check this project out and see if it would be a good replacement for the tool I currently use, YOURLS.
+Check out the discussion on reddit [here](https://www.reddit.com/r/aws/comments/18nnfix/url_shortener_hexagonal_serverless_architecture/).(#183)

 **makit-llm-lambda**